Apply research to training and assessment practice

 Victorian TAFE Teaching Staff Agreement 2018

-Plenty Training certifies that completion of its courses of study in TAE50116 Diploma of Vocational Education and Training and/or TAE50216 Diploma of Training Design and Development is consistent with the Classification Levels L2.1– L2.3 requirements within the Victorian TAFE Teaching Staff Agreement 2018 – provided that unit TAERES501 Apply research to training and assessment practice has been chosen as an elective unit of competency – namely:
+Plenty Training certifies that completion of its courses of study in TAE50122 Diploma of Vocational Education & Training is consistent with the Classification Levels L2.1– L2.3 requirements within the Victorian TAFE Teaching Staff Agreement 2018 – provided that unit TAERES511 Apply research to training and assessment practice has been chosen as an elective unit of competency – namely:

 The course of study consists of an Australian Qualifications Framework (AQF) level 5 teaching qualification and includes: